makersacademy/airport_challenge/README.md

 ---

-> As an air traffic controller
-> So I can get passengers on the way to their destination
 > I want to instruct a **_plane_** to **_take off_** from an **_airport_** and **_confirm_** that it is no longer in the **_airport_**

 ```